apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 `close()` operation.
 The S3A filesystem cannot be used as a store of data if it is required that the data is persisted durably after every `Syncable.hflush()` or `Syncable.hsync()` call.
-This includes resilient logging, HBase-style journalling and the like.
+This includes resilient logging, HBase-style journaling and the like.
 The standard strategy here is to save to HDFS and then copy to S3.

 ## <a name="encryption"></a> S3 Server Side Encryption